Notice of Privacy Practices

-- A) For Treatment.
+- For Treatment.
 The physician or therapist that created the psychotherapy notes may use notes that identify you for your treatment or to provide you with health care services.
-For example, a physician may review his notes prior to your therapy session.
+For example, a physician may review his notes before your therapy session.

-- B) Legal Action.
-We may use and disclose psychotherapy notes that identify you to defend MJHS in a legal action or other proceeding.
-For example, we may provide psychotherapy notes to our lawyers who are defending MJHS in a legal case.
+- Legal Action.
+We may use and disclose psychotherapy notes identifying you to defend MJHS in a legal action or other proceeding.
+For example, we may provide psychotherapy notes to our lawyers defending MJHS in a legal case.

-- E) Coroners and Medical Examiners.
-We may release psychotherapy notes that identify you to a coroner or medical examiner, as described above.
+- Coroners and Medical Examiners.
+As described above, we may release psychotherapy notes that identify you to a coroner or medical examiner.

-- F) To Avert a Serious Threat to Health or Safety.
-We may use and disclose psychotherapy notes that identify you when necessary to prevent or lessen a serious threat to health and safety, as described above.
+- To Avert a Serious Threat to Health or Safety.
+As described above, we may use and disclose psychotherapy notes that identify you when necessary to prevent or lessen a serious threat to health and safety.

 You have the following rights, subject to certain limitations, regarding Health Information that we maintain about you:

-- B) Right to Amend.
-If you feel the Health Information we have is incorrect or incomplete, you may ask us to amend it.
+- Right to Amend.
+If you feel the Health Information we have needs to be corrected or completed, you may ask us to amend it.
 You have the right to request an amendment for as long as the information is maintained by or for us.
 You must tell us the reason for your request.
 We may deny your request for an amendment to your record.
-We may do this if your request is not in writing or does not include a reason to support the request.
-We also may deny your request if you ask us to amend information that: • we did not create; • is not part of the records used to make decisions about you; • is not part of the information which you are permitted to inspect and to receive a copy; or • is accurate and complete.
+We may do this if your request needs to be in writing or include a reason to support the request.
+We also may deny your request if you ask us to amend information that:

 How to Exercise Your Rights